How to treat eye discharge without antibiotics

 Beware of a collar that is too tight

 I mentioned before that most cases of redness could be related to the cleansing processes.
-I will repeat once again that the most common causes are from diet, vaccines, imbalances and digestive tract, toxin buildup and the effect of a collar that is too tight.
+I will repeat once again that the most common causes are from diet, vaccines, imbalances, digestive tract problems, toxin buildup and the effect of a collar that is too tight.

-Yes, believe it or not a collar that is too tight can be a frequent reason for your dog’s eyes to be congested, full of discharge and red.
-All you need to do to understand this is to grip your neck and tighten your hands around it as if you were trying to strangle yourself.
-You will feel the blood stagnation in the head which will decrease drainage of conjunctiva and can cause discharges.
-Sometimes all we need to do is loosen your dog’s collar so it doesn’t obstruct the cervical veins that drain blood from the head.
-Many dogs suffer because of the human ignorance, I put choke chains, prong collars or even shock collars medieval torture devices that should only use for demonstration on those people who put them on their dogs.
+Yes, believe it or not, a collar that is too tight can be a reason for your dog’s eyes to be congested, full of discharge and red.
+All you need to do to is to grip your neck and tighten your hands around it as if you were trying to strangle yourself.
+You will feel the blood stagnation in the head, which will decrease drainage of conjunctiva and can cause discharges.
+Sometimes all we need to do is loosen our dog’s collar so it doesn’t obstruct the cervical veins that drain blood from the head.
+Many dogs suffer because of human ignorance.
+I put choke chains, prong collars or even shock collars on the same level as medieval torture devices that should only be used for demonstration on those people who put them on their dogs.
 Harnesses are the way to go.

 Rinsing and flushingAnother important part of the cleansing process is helping the body get rid of impurities and toxins through flushing and rinsing the eyes.
-In fact you do not need a fancy solutions, ointments or even complex herbal preparations for the eyes.
-What works really well is sterile saline solution with about five drops of Eyebright (Euphrasia tincture) and about three drops of goldenseal (hydrastis) per a cup of saline
+In fact, you do not need fancy solutions, ointments or even complex herbal preparations for the eyes.
+What works really well is a sterile saline solution with about five drops of Eyebright (Euphrasia tincture) and about three drops of goldenseal (hydrastis) per a cup of saline solution.

 If your dog has been vaccinated, it is possible that the greenish discharge is in fact related to vaccine side effects.
-I’ve had countless cases where health issues completely disappeared after administration of Thuja 200 C. This homeopathic remedy is known to neutralize the side- effects of vaccines and I usually give 2 doses 12 hours apart.
+I’ve had countless cases where health issues completely disappeared after administration of Thuja 200 C. This homeopathic remedy is known to neutralize the side effects of vaccines and I usually give two doses 12 hours apart.

-If these simple steps do not resolve the problem I highly recommend to see your veterinarian.
+If these simple steps do not resolve the problem I highly recommend you see your veterinarian.

-Besides a wholesome and complete diet, I recommend providing your dog with what he or she needs; a good selection of high quality supplements.
+Besides a wholesome and complete diet, I recommend providing your dog with what he or she needs with a good selection of high-quality supplements.

-There is a huge difference between synthetically made supplements and those who were “grown and designed by nature".
+There is a huge difference between synthetically-made supplements and those that are grown and designed by nature.
 Did you know that most of the vitamins on the market are made from chemicals?
-These supplements need to be replaced with natural ones in order to cleanse the body and stop eye discharges from happening.
+These supplements need to be replaced with natural ones in order to cleanse the body and stop eye discharges.

 Here are the supplements that my dog Skai gets: